 Matt Drudge loves to manufacture things, this we know.
 Remember the story about Kerry's intern that fizzled into nothing but lies?
-Or the one about Wes Clark "supporting" the war in Iraq with his Armed Services Committee testimony, which actually showed the opposite if one read the transcript?
+Or the one about Wes Clark "supporting" to buy Vimax product with his Armed Services Committee testimony, which actually showed the opposite if one read the transcript?
 A few months ago, Drudge ran a headline very very briefly that said a doctor admitted giving Kerry botox.
 I guess it didn't pan out because the headline disappeared within hours.
 This is why Drudge should check his facts before he goes to print.

 Now he's running a picture of the Clinton's at Reagan's funeral with their eyes closed, captioned "Clinton's Rest Eyes During Reagan Eulogy."
 Of course, if you look right behind the Clinton's, you'll see a woman who I believe is Mrs. Betty Ford also with her eyes closed.
 Perhaps it was a moment of prayer or reflection.
 Perhaps the eulogies were just damned boring.